-The Lebanese Republic has a population of around 5.9 million people, of which almost 1.4 million are mostly Syrian (and some Palestinian) refugees.
+The Lebanese Republic has a population of 6.8 million people,.
+Lebanon is host to a large refugee population including 1.5 million Syrians, and 200,000 Palestinians.
 The country’s history has been marked by sectarian tensions between its numerous and diverse ethnic and religious groups which came to a head in the Lebanese civil war (1975 to 1990).
-The population includes a 56% Muslim majority (28% Sunni and 21% Shia), 35,5% Christians, 5,3% Druzes and small numbers of Baha’is, Jews, Ismailis, Alawites and others.
-Recently the country suffers from several extremist attacks and the spillover from the Syrian conflict.
-Lebanon is a member of the League of Arab States (LAS), as well as the Organization of Islamic Cooperation (OIC).
+Estimates of the religious breakdown of the Lebanese population, excluding the refugee population, includes a 57.7% Muslim majority (28.7% Sunni and 28.4% Shia), 36.2% Christians, 5.2% Druzes and small numbers of Baha’is, Jews, Ismailis, Alawites and others.
+The country is vulnerable to extremist attacks and spill-over from the Syrian conflict, as well as suffering from a recent economic crisis, and an explosion in Beirut that prompted the government’s resignation in August 2020.

 Constitution and government |